morningshoe/Janus/README.md

 # Janus

-Forumbrella is place where great ideas are kept dry and shared and talked about.
+Janus is place where people come together to talk about what's happening in the world around them.

 ## Installation

-Use these packages to start Forumbrella!
+Use these packages to start Janus!

 ```bash
 npm install